kristijanburnik/wpt-testgen/README.md

 We could start testing with something very basic.

-Let's test if the browser is allowing all navigations if the feature is disabled.
+Let's test if the browser is allowing all navigations when the feature is disabled.
 We can write the whole scenario by a single expansion pattern:

 ```json